mobify/mobify-data-guide/README.md

 ## How much time would this takes?

+We attempt to make this a concise guide (see [CONTRIBUTING.md](CONTRIBUTING.md) for further information).

+We denote each type of articles with Emoji: 📜 🏛 📚

+* 📜 Articles - expect around 10-15 mins reading time
+* 🏛 Tutorials - expect minimal half day exercise
+* 📚 Advance Reference (optional readings) - vary in reading time

-What happen if I need to go to interview / hackathon tomorrow?
+### What happen if I am preparing for an interview / hackathon tomorrow?

-* Number of articles (10-15 mins each): 5
-* Number of tutorials (a few hours each): 4
-* Number of advance readings (10-30 mins each): 3

 We recommend you at least go through the articles and take the:
 * `Python + Pandas` tutorial